vuejs/vue-jsx-vapor/docs/introduction/migration.md

 }
 ```

-2. ✅ Set the macros option to true, then use the `defineComponent` macro for wrapping.
+2. ✅ Set the macros option to true, then use the `defineVaporComponent` macro for wrapping.

   - Setup